lisitsynSA/llvm_course/LLVM_Pass/README.md

 # LLVM Pass example
-This is example of LLVM pass that collect static inforamtion about app IR and insert instrumentation for collecting dynamic information.
+This is example of LLVM pass that collect static information about app IR and insert instrumentation for collecting dynamic information.

 ## Usage: